Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 #### Option 2: Use existing kube-state-metrics

 Using an existing `kube-state-metrics` exporter may be desirable for minimizing cost.
-By default, the `cloudzero-agent` will attempt to find an existing `kube-state-metrics` K8s Service by searching for a K8s Service with the annotation `prometheus.io/scrape: "true"`.
+The `cloudzero-agent` will attempt to find an existing `kube-state-metrics` K8s Service by searching for a K8s Service with the annotation `prometheus.io/scrape: "true"`.
 If an existing `kube-state-metrics` Service exists but does not have that annotation and you do not wish to add it, see the **Custom Scrape Configs** section below.

 In addition to the above, the existing `kube-state-metrics` Service address should be added in `values-override.yaml` as shown below so that the `cloudzero-agent` can validate the connection: